Feeding the future: How AgriTech and FoodTech can power food sustainability

 Share

-Food – the production, consumption and distribution of it – is generating a carbon footprint that has been overwhelming the planet.
-Every year, more than a third of all food produced ends up either in garbage bins or spoiling due to poor transportation and harvesting practices.
+Food – the production, consumption and distribution of it – is generating carbon emissions that are overwhelming the planet.
+Every year, more than a third of all food produced ends up either in rubbish bins or spoiling due to poor transportation and harvesting practices.
 What we eat, and how that food is produced, not only affects our health, but also has a major impact on the environment.

 And as the world population continues to grow, amid decreasing biodiversity in our food supply and diminishing agricultural land, producing sufficient food to feed the population while ensuring the process does not negatively impact the environment is a tough act to balance.